puppetlabs/puppetlabs-apt/README.md

   }
   ```

-* `apt::pin`: Defined type that adds an apt pin for a certain release.
+* `apt::pin`: Defined type that adds an Apt pin for a certain release.

   ```
   apt::pin { 'karmic': priority => 700 }